mrparkers/terraform-provider-keycloak/docs/index.md

 - `tls_insecure_skip_verify` - (Optional) Allows ignoring insecure certificates when set to true.
 Defaults to false.
 Disabling security check is dangerous and should be avoided.
 - `root_ca_certificate` - (Optional) Allows x509 calls using an unknown CA certificate (for development purposes)
 - `base_path` - (Optional) The base path used for accessing the Keycloak REST API.
 Defaults to `/auth`
+- `additional_headers` - (Optional) A map of custom headers to add to each requests, to work with proxy filtering requests without these headers for example.
+Defaults to an empty map.